ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

     Custom list
 ```

-The subnet + blockchain should now be created:
+The Subnet + blockchain should now be created:

 ```
 Your Subnet's control keys: [P-fuji1dlwux652lkflgz79g3nsphjzvl6t35xhmunfk1]